EventStacks/website/pages/posts/enforcing-consistency-guidelines-part-2.md

 excerpt: "Continuing, part 2 focuses on advanced Spectral rules and functions to enforce the GamingAPI consistency guidelines."
 ---

 Part 2 clarifies the more advanced Spectral rules for enforcing the [consistency governance guidelines](/posts/getting-started-with-governance#consistency).
-For a better introduction into spectral and the setup please [checkout part 1 of enforcing consistency guidelines](/posts/enforcing-consistency-guidelines-part-1).
+For a better introduction into Spectral and the setup please [checkout part 1 of enforcing consistency guidelines](/posts/enforcing-consistency-guidelines-part-1).

 I have suggested including each of the custom rules into the built-in AsyncAPI ruleset which is linked to at the end of each.
 If you also would like to see them added, please go to the corresponding issue voice it :+1: